The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Harassment and Assault

 Harassment is defined as behavior that is persistent and is intended to disturb and upset.
 There are different types of harassment, including psychological, racial, religious, police and sexual harassment.
-A target can be verbally, physically and psychologically harassed and stalked; tormented, intimidated, degraded and discriminated against.
+A target can be verbally, physically and psychologically harassed stalked, tormented, intimidated, degraded, and discriminated against.

 Sexual harassment is defined as unwanted sexual advances or visual, verbal or physical conduct of a sexual nature.
 Although sexual harassment may not involve physical assault, it can be used by potential perpetrators to test the boundaries of potential victims.
 Therefore, it is important for grantees to stay aware of the prevalence of sexual harassment and how best to respond.